The Schwarzschild black hole in f(R) can exist superradiation phenomenon: Introduction

+The existence of nonlinear dispersion relations complicates the definition of energy regions and event horizons.
+This issue is related to what is known as the trans-Planckian problem in Hawking radiation.
+In Hawking's original derivation, radiation emitted to future infinity experiences an infinite blue shift, suggesting a dependence on the validity of quantum field theory at arbitrarily high energies in curved spacetime—an assumption without experimental support \cite{hawking1975}.
+Beyond the Planck scale, the microscopic physics of spacetime might significantly differ, potentially diverging from general relativity.
+Gravitational analogs provide a framework to study possible deviations from Lorentz-invariant curved spacetime physics.
+For instance, dispersion relations of fluctuations might be modified at high frequencies, as observed in Bogoliubov dispersion, with the healing length playing a role similar to the Planck length.
+Hawking radiation, modified under these conditions, has been extensively studied, showing that dispersion effects strongly influence its thermal properties while retaining its fundamental characteristics \cite{frolov1998}.

-This gravitational analogy allows the study of field theory in curved space and time, thanks to the low temperature of the Bose-Einstein condensate in terms of its quantum.
-We explained in detail how the Pogriupov excitation field is related to the Klein-Gordon field, and discussed that the difference between the two may not be an error, but a feature of the gravitational analogue.
+In BECs, the scattering of Hawking radiation by acoustic waves differs markedly from gravitational scenarios.
+It has been demonstrated that in Bose-Einstein condensates, even far from the hydrodynamic limit, the microscopic mechanisms underlying pair formation are conceptually similar \cite{frolov2002}.
+This gravitational analogy facilitates the study of field theory in curved spacetime, leveraging the quantum characteristics of BECs' low temperatures.
+We explain in detail how the Bogoliubov excitation field relates to the Klein-Gordon field and discuss how the differences may highlight features of the gravitational analogy rather than errors.

-For the relationship of the limit $y$ of the incident particle under the superradiance of the preset boundary (${\mu} = {y}{\omega}$),we find the relationship between black hole thermodynamics and superradiation, and use boundary conditions to establish the relationship between y and R. We find that the black hole energy and momentum tensor is transformed into an effective potential.
-When the effective potential has a potential barrier, then we know that f(R) is under gravity The Schwarzschild black hole has superradiation phenomenon.
+For the relationship between the limit \(y\) of the incident particle under the superradiance of the preset boundary (\(\mu = y\omega\)), we find a connection between black hole thermodynamics and superradiance, using boundary conditions to establish a relationship between \(y\) and \(R\).
+It is found that the black hole's energy-momentum tensor can be transformed into an effective potential.
+When this effective potential has a barrier, the Schwarzschild black hole in \(f(R)\) gravity exhibits the phenomenon of superradiance.

+Bell's theorem serves as a cornerstone in quantum mechanics, elucidating the inherent non-locality of quantum entanglement and challenging the classical notions of locality and realism \cite{bell1964}.
+On the other hand, Schwarzschild black holes, as solutions to Einstein's field equations in general relativity, represent some of the simplest black hole models, characterized by their lack of charge and angular momentum \cite{schwarzschild1916}.
+Superradiance, a phenomenon where waves are amplified upon scattering off a rotating black hole, has been extensively studied in the context of Kerr black holes \cite{teukolsky1973}.
+However, the possibility of superradiance in non-rotating Schwarzschild black holes remains an intriguing subject, especially when quantum mechanical principles such as Bell's theorem are incorporated into the gravitational framework.

+Furthermore, \(f(R)\) gravity, a generalization of Einstein's general relativity, introduces modifications to the Einstein-Hilbert action by replacing the Ricci scalar \(R\) with a general function \(f(R)\) \cite{nojiri2017}.
+This theory has garnered significant attention for its potential to explain cosmic acceleration without invoking dark energy and for its rich phenomenology in black hole physics \cite{nojiri2011}.